 How to Evaluate a Data Distribution

-Symmetric distribution: Generally symmetric distribution appears as a bell curve.
-This type of distribution occurs when mean, median and mode take place at the same point and the values of variables occur at regular frequencies.
+Generally, symmetrical distribution appears as a bell curve.
+The perfect normal distribution is the probability distribution that has zero skewness.
+However, it is always impossible to have a perfect normal distribution in the real world, so the skewness is not equal to zero; it is almost zero.
+Symmetrical distribution occurs when mean, median, and mode occur at the same point, and the values of variables occur at regular frequencies.
 Both sides of the mean match & mirror each other.

 Examples of Symmetric data distributions :Normal Distribution, Uniform